-So after that [the invasion of Poland]… I went to Washington.
-My mother, who you saw about her getting her job at the National Headquarters of the Red Cross in Washington – she got me a job as an unpaid nutrition worker… But I also had to write a paper about how to manage on wartime rationing [of] food.
-I didn’t know anything – I mean, I could barely boil water, but here I was writing this newsletter.
+So after [the invasion of Poland], I went to Washington.
+My mother — who you saw about her getting her job at the National Headquarters of the Red Cross in Washington — she got me a job as an unpaid nutrition worker.
+But I also had to write a paper about how to manage on wartime rationing — food.
+I didn’t know anything.
+I mean I could barely boil water but here I was writing this newsletter.

 Chicken House Story

 I got married – not to that guy – and we moved to Centreville.
-I was married in 1942… Anyway, he was what they called 4-F; he was physically unfit to be a soldier… Someone said it was your patriotic duty to raise chickens.
-So we built this broiler house and we started into the business of raising broiler chickens.
-We would go to the post office, they came in the mail in boxes.
-And you would get them out of the post office; little day old chicks.
+I was married in 1942.
+Anyway, he was what they called 4-F. He was physically unfit to be a soldier.
+Somebody said it was your patriotic duty to raise chickens.
+So we built this broiler house, and we started into the business of raising broiler chickens.
+And we’d go to the post office — they came in the mail in boxes — and you would get them out of the post office, little day old chicks.
 They looked like ping pong balls with yellow feathers.
 Oh, they were cute.
 They’d go “beep beep beep” and you could hear them through the box in the post office.

-By that time, we were living in Denton, which is in Caroline County.
-And my husband had been asked to teach school in the public high school in Denton, although he wasn’t a teacher at all.
-But, at least they figured if he had two law degrees, he must have known how to read and write at least.
-So one day, he said to me – this new bride in this new house – “well, I’ve got to go get the chickens.”
+By that time, we were living in Denton which is in Caroline County.
+And my husband had been asked to teach school in the public high school in Denton although he wasn’t a teacher at all.
+But, at least they figured if he had two degrees, he must have known how to read and write at least.
+So one day, he said to me — this new bride in this new house— “Well, I’ve got to go get the chickens.”
 This is before the broiler house business.
-So we went to the post office, which I didn’t know anything about and got this box of chickens, and this was quite a big house for us.
+So we went to the post office, which I didn’t know anything about, and got this box of chickens.
+And this was quite a big house for us.
 We were living on the downstairs floor, but there were several rooms upstairs.
-So my husband had said “well, I’m going to build a chicken pen outside for them” but he never got around to it.
-So we put the box of chickens upstairs, to the right of the stairs… and the chickens got too big to stay in this box, so we gathered all the newspapers in the house and sprinkled them all over the floor of this room that they were in upstairs.
+So my husband had said, “Well, I’m going to build a chicken pen outside for them” but he never got around to it.
+So we put the box of chickens upstairs to the right of the stairs, and the chickens got too big to stay in this box.
+So we took all the newspapers in the house and sprinkled them all over the floor of this room that they were in upstairs.
 And we got a feeder and water for them.
-They got bigger and bigger and more and more unattractive and louder and louder.
+And they got bigger and bigger, and more and more unattractive and louder and louder.

 Reaction to Pearl Harbor